 As we already explained, Managed Apple IDs bring more data security to schools by creating an Apple account that will be used by the student for educational purposes only.
 The Managed Apple ID is unique and separate from any other Apple ID that you’ve created for yourself or your students.
 And, unlike personal Apple IDs, the IT administrator manages the services that your Managed Apple ID can access.

-Another main reason why schools create Managed Apple IDs for students is because deploying Apple Shared iPads has some requirements – including Supervised iPads, devices enrolled in DEP, and Managed Apple IDs.
+Another main reason why schools create Managed Apple IDs for students is because deploying Apple Shared iPads have certain requirements, which include Supervised iPads, devices enrolled in DEP, and Managed Apple IDs.

-Using Managed Apple ID, administrators can also enroll users to school courses in iTunes U, and teachers and students with Managed Apple ID created within the same ASM account can work collaboratively with the iWork apps.
-In addition, teachers can reset their student`s Managed Apple ID password through the Classroom App.
+Using Managed Apple IDs, administrators can also enroll users to school courses in iTunes U, and teachers and students with Managed Apple ID created within the same ASM account can work collaboratively with the iWork apps.
+In addition, teachers can reset their student`s Managed Apple ID password through Apple's Classroom App.

 To create Managed Apple IDs for students, teachers, and staff, you need to access your Apple School Manager account.
-If you don`t have one, read our Apple Deployment Program 101 for tips to open an account.
+If you don't have one, read our read our Apple Deployment Program 101 for tips to open an account.

 Apple recommends using “appleid” as the text for all accounts.
 For example, scottmiller1@appleid would be the beginning of the full Managed Apple ID.